erzawansyah/fhevm-starterkit/README.md

 ## Overview

+The FHEVM Starter Kit features a non-hierarchical, metadata-driven example structure, where each starter is fully self-contained and independent, and a contract-agnostic UI relayer that enables encryption and decryption directly through the interface without being tied to a specific contract.

 FHEVM StarterKit helps developers learn and build encrypted smart contracts through practical, minimal implementations.
 Whether you're just starting with FHE concepts or building production-ready applications, this toolkit provides:

 - 📚 **Curated Starters** — Small, focused projects organized by difficulty and use case